A DIVERSE AND SUPPORTIVE COMMUNITY

 Whether you are a local student from Brisbane, a rural or regional student from Australia, or an international student from overseas, if you are not living with your family in Brisbane you can choose to live in one of our partner accommodation providers.

-IES College ensures arrangements are in place to protect students’ personal safety and wellbeing while in IES’ care.
-Students who do not apply for an approved relative to be their guardian will have the Principal of IES College as their guardian during their time in Australia, meaning IES will be responsible for their accommodation and welfare.
+IES College ensures arrangements are in place to protect students’ personal safety and wellbeing while in the care of IES College.
+Students who do not apply for an approved relative to be their guardian will have the Principal of IES College as their guardian during their time in Australia, meaning IES College will be responsible for their accommodation and welfare.

 Students 17 years and over have the option to live in either AHN, or at Student One – a leading inner-city student accommodation provider to offer a safe and secure dedicated student living experience.